storj/docs/src/pages/dcs/how-tos/elements-integration-guide/index.md

 ---
 title: Elements
-slug: how-tos/elements-integration-guide
+description: >-
-description: Looking to integrate Elements.tv with Storj for secure and scalable content distribution?
+  Looking to integrate Elements.tv with Storj for secure and scalable content distribution?
 This step-by-step guide will walk you through the process of configuring your Elements.tv account to use Storj as the storage destination for your media content.
 By
 createdAt: 2023-03-09T17:08:11.000Z
 updatedAt: 2023-07-18T17:27:38.199Z
 docId: Wxxt9kSk6B4afO-vgDcQ8
+redirects:
+  - /dcs/how-tos/elements-integration-guide
 pageTitle: Elements Integration Guide
 ---